aiida-phonopy/aiida-phonopy/docs/plugins/phonopy.rst

    :param structure: AiiDA StructureData object that contains the crystal unit cell information
    :param parameters: AiiDA ParametersData data object that contains the phonopy input parameters
-   :param data_sets: AiiDA ForceSetsData object that contains the forces, directions and details of all the supercells with displacements (equivalent to FORCE_SETS file in phonopy)
+   :param data_sets: AiiDA ForceSetsData object that contains the forces, directions and detail of all the supercells with displacements (equivalent to FORCE_SETS file in phonopy)
    :param force_constants: AiiDA ForceConstants object that contains the force constants
    :param nac_data: AiiDA ForceSetsData object that contains the Born effective charges and the dielectric tensor

 - input parameters should be dictionary with the following entries ::